LacunaOmnibus/MontyLacuna/README.md

   - I started doing this somewhere around the time I was working on security.py.
     Everything listed below that (in the list of completed buildings above) should be DingTRT.
 Everthing listed above that should be looked at.
+- The Building class should be renamed to MyBuilding, so we can use "Building" for a much more generic building base classname.